raphw/declarative-parser/README.md

 configuration, the same pattern as in `@MatchBy` will be used for writing where the property expressions are substituted by the bean values.
 This can however result in distorted output since symbols of regular expressions are written *as they are*.
 Therefore, a user can define an output pattern by declaring `@WritePattern`.
 This pattern understands the same type of property expressions such as `@name` but does not use regular expressions.
+Remember that regular expressions must therefore not be escaped when a `@WritePattern` is specified.

 #### Handling mismatches
 When a content source is parsed but a single line cannot be matched to the specified expression, the extraction will abort